-Pre and Perinatal Psychotherapy uses the 'psychology of the preborn' but fits into the Humanistic and Integrative approach by integrating many of the evolving techniques of the last century.
-It is not purely regression as can be the narrow idea.
-It incorporates Person Centered Therapy, Gestalt, Cognitive Therapy; Existentialism and Bodywork, amongst others that are relevant for the client who is working.
-These approaches allow blocks at a cellular level, from many levels of consciousness, to be released and to enable the person to reown all the parts which have been disowned and traumatized from pre-conception through to birth.
+Prenatal and perinatal psychotherapy uses the "psychology of the preborn," but fits into the humanistic and integrative approach by integrating many of the evolving techniques of the last century.
+It is not purely regression.
+It incorporates person centered therapy, Gestalt, cognitive therapy, existentialism, and bodywork, amongst others that are relevant for the client.
+These approaches allow blocks at a cellular level, from many levels of consciousness, to be released and to enable the person to re-own all the parts which have been disowned and traumatized from preconception through to birth.

-This therapy is one of the most challenging, exciting and explorative developments but is not yet fully integrated into the mainstream world of therapy.
-The model is evolving as those working in the field discover new links, and document their findings of healing trauma in adults and children that pre-date childhood trauma.
+This therapy is one of the most challenging, exciting, and explorative developments but is not yet fully integrated into the mainstream world of therapy.
+The model is evolving as those working in the field discover new links and document their findings of healing trauma in adults and children that pre-date childhood trauma.
 To be integrating this work with inner child work is a major advance.
-It leads to a deeper understanding of life in the womb and the importance of a good pregnancy for the growing foetus to become a well balanced, responsible, fully functioning child and adult.
+It leads to a deeper understanding of life in the womb and the importance of a good pregnancy for the growing fetus to become a well-balanced, responsible, fully functioning child and adult.

 "When I read the writings of Frank Lake I cried.
-I read about the Schizoid Personality Construct and for the first time I recognised myself.
+I read about the schizoid personality construct and for the first time I recognized myself.
 I saw myself in the words and cried and cried."

-An Amethyst student.
-(2008)
+An Amethyst student (2008)